 The quarantine station on Grosse Île was closed in 1937 by Parks Canada.

-Mary Anne O’Gallagher.It will be installed in the Wainborn Park monument.
+by Mary Anne O’Gallagher.It will be installed in the monument at George Wainborn Park, Vancouver.

 of the Canadian Space Agency.